aws-samples/aws-eda-slurm-cluster/docs/exostellar-workload-optimizer.md

 ## Debug

+### How to connect to EMS

+Use ssh to connect to the EMS using your EC2 keypair.

+* `ssh-add private-key.pem`
+* `ssh -A rocky@${EMS_IP_ADDRESS}`

+You can [install the aws-ssm-agent](https://docs.aws.amazon.com/systems-manager/latest/userguide/agent-install-rocky.html) so that you can connect from the EC2 console using SSM.

+### How to connect to Controller

+* First ssh to the EMS.
+* Get the IP address of the controller from the EC2 console
+* As root, ssh to the controller

 ### UpdateHeadNode resource failed

 If the UpdateHeadNode resource fails then it is usually because a task in the ansible script failed.